 The new year reminds all students that college admission deadlines are fast approaching.
-While the application process can be a time-consuming and stressful task for students, it’s also a great opportunity for parents and students to bond as they work through the application together.
+While the application process can be a time-consuming and stressful task for students, it’s also a great opportunity for families and students to bond as they work through the application together.

-The Parents’ Role in College Applications
+Families’ Role in College Applications

-Parents can also assist their students by looking over applications and essays for glaring grammatical errors or for missed opportunities to mention something notable—i.e., the summer he volunteered overseas.
+Family members can also assist their students by looking over applications and essays for glaring grammatical errors or for missed opportunities to mention something notable—i.e., the summer he volunteered overseas.
 However, it is essential that your student fill out the application and essay by themselves to maintain his or her authentic tone.

 What to Do Before Filling Out Applications

 Before sitting down to tackle college applications, help your student gather necessary grades and test scores.
 There might still be time to retake the SAT or ACT so your child can report a better score, but know that these testing times and score release dates might conflict with your college admission deadlines.

 Help your student brainstorm a list of his or her accomplishments, extracurricular activities, and awards won.
 If students have a list of achievements in front of them, they are less likely to forget an important detail on their application.